trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 * [SPAN](https://en.wikipedia.org/wiki/Non-RAID_drive_architectures#Concatenation_(SPAN,_BIG))
 * [striping](https://en.wikipedia.org/wiki/Data_striping)

-These are block device technologies which in some form aggregate devices into what appears to be a singular device on which a traditional filesystem can be used.
-The filesystem has no understanding of the underlying block layout and should one of those underlying devices fail or be removed the filesystem will be missing that chunk which could contain critical information and the whole filesystem may become unrecoverable.
-Even if the data from the filesystem is recoverable it will take using specialized tooling to do so.
+These are block device technologies which, in some form, aggregate devices into what appears to be a single device on which a traditional filesystem can be used.
+The filesystem has no understanding of the underlying block layout and, should one of those underlying devices fail or be removed, the filesystem will be missing that chunk, which could contain critical information, and the whole filesystem may become unrecoverable.
+Even if the data from the filesystem is recoverable, doing so may require specialized tooling.

-In contrast, with mergerfs you can format devices as one normally would or take existing filesystems and then combine them in a pool to aggregate their storage.
+In contrast, with mergerfs you can format devices as you normally would, or take existing filesystems and combine them in a pool to aggregate their storage.
 The failure of any one device will have no impact on the other devices.
-The downside to mergerfs' technique is the fact you don't actually have contiguous space as large as if you used those other technologies.
-Meaning you can't create a file greater than 1TB on a pool of two 1TB filesystems.
+The downside to mergerfs' approach is that you do not actually have contiguous space as large as you would with those other technologies.
+That means you cannot create a file larger than 1TB on a pool of two 1TB filesystems.

+* **Better than mergerfs for:** creating one contiguous block device and maximizing single-file size/performance characteristics.
+* **Worse than mergerfs for:** failure isolation and straightforward per-disk recovery when a device dies.

 ## RAID5, RAID6